gruntwork-io/docs/_docs-sources/foundations/iac-foundations/labels-tags.md

 ### Tag key recommendations

 Gruntwork recommends prefixing all custom tag keys with the name of your organization.
-For example - the company acme co would start all of their tag keys with `acmeco`.
-This will allow you to distinguish tags specific to your organization from tags that may be automatically applied to your by AWS.
+For example — the company acme co might start all of their tag keys with `acmeco`.
+This allows you to distinguish tags specific to your organization from tags that may be automatically applied by AWS.

 ### Recommended tags